Node.js: Get domain, hostname, and protocol from a URL

 By using the URL class, a built-in module of Node.js, we can easily extract domain/hostname and protocol from a given url without using any third-party package.

 A domain name is the address of a website that people type in the browser URL bar to visit your website.
 For example, kindacode.com is a domain name.

 A hostname is a domain name assigned to a host computer.
 This is usually a combination of the host’s local name with its parent domain’s name.
-For example www.kindacode.com, subdomain.kindacode.com consist local hostnames (www and subdomain) and the domain kindacode.com
+For example www.kindacode.com, subdomain.kindacode.com consists of local hostnames (www and subdomain), and the domain kindacode.com.

 An internet protocol is a defined set of rules and regulations that determine how data is transmitted in telecommunications and computer networking.
 For example, WebSocket, HTTP, HTTPS are protocols.

 The URL class was first added in Node.js 6.13.
 From Node.js 10.0 and up, the class is available on the global object so you can use it without this line:

 const URL = require('url'); // This is no longer necessary for Node 10.0+

 Create a URL object from a string URL: